virteal/side/README.md

 Such special functions are called "pure" because they have no "side effects", they just produce a result depending on their parameters, without modifying anything around.
-The same pure function called a million times with the same parameter will always produce the same result.
+The same pure function called a million times with the same parameters will always return the same result.

 Using lots of pure functions is typical of a style of programming known as "functional programming".
-The absence of side effects has many benefits, makes it much easier to test and debug functions.
+The absence of side effects has many benefits, it makes it much easier to test and debug functions.
 It has a major drawback: nothing changes, much as if the pure function had never been called.

 Consequentely, pure functions need to be called by some much less pure